 Information for Host Companies

 For more than 12 years, MIT Sloan G-Lab teams have provided high-impact insight and analysis, on an extremely cost-effective basis, to more than 250 startups and growing companies.
-Our student teams focus on specific issues.
-Host Companies (HCs) are facing and work to find solutions that can be implemented concretely, quickly and efficiently.
+Our student teams focus on specific issues that host companies are facing and work to find solutions that can be implemented concretely, quickly and efficiently.

-The value our G-Lab teams deliver is consistently rated as superior by our Host Companies.
-Most HCs have made personal recommendations of G-Lab to their peers, and a significant percentage of HCs have participated in G-Lab over multiple years.
+The value our G-Lab teams deliver is consistently rated as superior by our host companies.
+Many of the companies have made personal recommendations of G-Lab to their peer organizations, and a significant percentage have participated in G-Lab for multiple years.

 As a direct result of G-Lab's legacy of success and impact, the course attracts MIT Sloan's best students.
 Each G-Lab team is comprised of four second-year MIT Sloan MBA students representing a wide range of backgrounds and expertise, from management consulting and financial services to manufacturing and operations.

 Teams work on a project engagement for their host companies.
 Potential hosts submit online questionnaires from June through August.
 In the questionnaire, companies describe the scope of the challenges they are facing and the solutions they would like a G-Lab team to work on.
 We also ask potential hosts to detail the skill sets and expertise they believe would help make the team most effective, including any non-English language requirements.
 G-Lab faculty are available to assist companies in shaping and defining their project scope for the questionnaire.